GentleHum/Breakout/README.md

 # Breakout
 Animation assignment for Stanford CS193p programming course.
-Work done in iOS 10 but course was iOS9.
+Work done in iOS 10 but course was iOS 9 (Spring 2016).